onfido/onfido-android-sdk/README.md

         };
 ```

-This way, the document type selection view will not be visible prior to capturing the document.
+This way, the document type and country selection screens will not be visible prior to capturing the document.

+##### Welcome Step
+In this step the user is presented with a summary of the capture steps he/she is about to pass through.

 ##### Face Capture Step
-In this step the user can capture a photo of his face, by use of the front camera.
+In this step the user can capture a photo of his/her face, by use of the front camera.

 ##### Message Screen Step (Optional)
 This screen can be used to create a customized information step.
 It can be inserted anywhere in the flow multiple times.